danbikle/madlib_demos/README.md

 SELECT madlib.svec_median(ARRAY(SELECT pctlead FROM traindata WHERE pctlead IS NOT NULL)) FROM traindata LIMIT 1;
 ```

+## demo18.txt reports that SVM Regression is the most effective model between 2010 and 2016.

+## demo19.bash is similar to demo18.bash.

+## demo19.sql is similar to demo18.sql.

+## demo19.txt shows poor results probably due to over-fitting probably due to too many features.

 ## If you have questions, e-me: bikle101@gmail.com